sangatisomasekharareddy/soma-docs-pipeline-portfolio/docs/barcode-preprocessing.md

 The **Barcode Preprocessing (`BarcodePreProcView`)** UI allows you to configure rules for preprocessing scanned barcodes.
 You can define barcode matching conditions and specify the logic used to transform barcode values.
 When a scanned barcode meets the defined criteria, the system applies the configured preprocessing rules and updates the barcode before further processing.

-> **Note:**
-> * Rules can be configured **only** in the Redwood UI format.
-> * Rules are user group-specific.
+> **Note:** Rules can be configured **only** in the Redwood UI format and are user group-specific.

 ---

 ## Processing Flow
 When a barcode is scanned, the system processes it in the following sequential order:

-1. **Match** the scanned barcode against configured preprocessing rules (ordered by sequence).
+1. Match the scanned barcode against configured preprocessing rules (ordered by sequence).
-2. **Apply** the corresponding update logic (if a match is found).
+2. Apply the corresponding update logic (if a match is found).
-3. **Stop** further rule evaluation immediately upon matching.
+3. Stop further rule evaluation immediately upon matching.
-4. **Pass** the updated barcode to downstream processing.
+4. Pass the updated barcode to downstream processing.

 ---

 ## Key Capabilities
 Use barcode preprocessing rules to:
-* Standardize barcode formats across different suppliers.
+- Standardize barcode formats across different suppliers.
-* Extract or restructure specific barcode segments from the scanned input.
+- Extract or restructure specific barcode segments from the scanned input.
-* Validate barcode inputs in real time.
+- Validate barcode inputs in real time.
-* Reject invalid barcodes before they disrupt operations, reducing manual intervention and errors.
+- Reject invalid barcodes before they disrupt operations, reducing manual intervention and errors.
-* Adapt to new barcode formats dynamically without demanding code changes.
+- Adapt to new barcode formats dynamically without demanding code changes.

 ---